Send information to BFLG

 If your complaint is about practices in a retail outlet such as a supermarket or pharmacy or on the website of a retailer or occurred in a health facility you can complain direct to your local Trading Standards Office as well as completing the BFLG form.
 Click here to find your local Trading Standards Office

-In England, Scotland and Wales you need to make your complaint via Consumers Advice - click here
+In England, Scotland and Wales you need to make your complaint via Citizens Advice - click here

 .
 You may need to refer specifically to the UK Law, as not all offices are immediately familiar with this.
 See The Law section of this site.